HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.md

 - KrashBoomBang for "Unholy Blade", "Shattered Earth" and Sylvan Shrine maps
 - Frigid for "Heir of Disgrace", "Maiden of Darkness" and "Breaking the Chains" maps
 - Dancer_A for Grieth's Citadel and Nuibaba's Abode maps, boss conversations
-- Sme for TrapRework and assistance with summoner AI
 - Vennobennu's Improved FE8 Boat/Village Tileset
 - DerTheVaporeon's improved cave tileset
 - Improved Stronghold tileset by ZoramineFae, flasuban, and N426